Steve Jackson's Sorcery!: Reception

 Pete Tamlyn reviewed Sorcery for Imagine magazine, and stated that "Sorcery is actually a fine example of back-to-basics role-playing.
 I'd like to see more (preferably RPG-orientated) like it."

 Marcus L. Rowland reviewed Sorcery for White Dwarf #50, giving it an overall rating of 7 out of 10, and stated that "I'm not sure how successful the book will be with the non-gaming public, but anyone wanting something to pass a few hours between games won't go far wrong with Sorcery."
-He later reviewed Kharé - Cityport of Traps for issue #54, giving it an overall rating of 8 out of 10 if used as a continuation of Sorcery (but only 6 of used as an independent adventure), and stated that "I liked this book, but I think it is only at its best if the magic system is available and the reader is prepared to use it without cheating."
+He later reviewed Kharé - Cityport of Traps for issue #54, giving it an overall rating of 8 out of 10 if used as a continuation of Sorcery (but only 6 if used as an independent adventure), and stated that "I liked this book, but I think it is only at its best if the magic system is available and the reader is prepared to use it without cheating."